FederAndInk/lock_free_debug_tools_comparison/README.md

 r1: 0, r2: 0
 it can arise if #1 #2 or #3 #4 are reordered (store/load reorder)
-to prevent memory reordering use barrier or std::atomic with memory_order (by default it is sequentially consistant)
+to prevent memory reordering use barrier or std::atomic with memory_order (by default it is sequentially consistent)
 */
 ```